 Affiliate Disclosure: Every purchase made through our affiliate links earns us a pro-rated commission without any additional cost to you.
 We may earn an affiliate commission if you order any product.
 Here are more details about our affiliate disclosure.

-Homemade Recipe for Making Modak For Ganesh Chaturthi
+Easy Homemade Recipe for Making Modak For Ganesh Chaturthi (2 Recipes)

 Modak is a traditional sweet dish made of rice flour and coconut.
 It is traditionally served during the Hindu festival of Ganesh Chaturthi as Lord Ganesha’s favorite food.